Skip to content

 make build-us-images

-1. Build the bpfman images locally with the int-test tag.
+3. Build the bpfman images locally with a unique tag, for example: int-test

 Additionally the integration test can be configured with the following environment variables: